tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 I managed to learn 10,000 sentence cards in 11 months.
 Try this challenge too, but remember that Anki is just a supplement for immersion learning.

+## Summary

+In the following articles you'll find out how to go through the learning steps.
+Continue reading this site for detailed instructions.
+Here's an overview.

+1) Build a Japanese immersion environment.
+Start consuming native Japanese content actively and passively.
+1) Quickly learn the Japanese alphabets with a drilling app.
+1) Kanji studies.
+Do Kanji Transiiton or an isolated kanji deck.
+This step is optional.
+1) Basic vocabulary.
+Do Ankidrone Starter Pack.
+This step is optional.
+1) Create your own mining deck.
+You will be adding everything you don't know to this deck.
+1) Basic grammar.
+Find a grammar guide you like and read it.
+You may add example sentences from the guide to your mining deck.
+1) Continue immersing and making Anki cards.

 <p align="center"><img alt="watch anime" width="50%" src="img/watch_anime.webp"></p>
 <p align="center"><i>Watch anime.</i></p>